ShanaazAhamed/powercut_bot/README.md

  Power Cut Scheduler

- This is telegram bot which developed in `python` language.
+ This is a telegram bot which developed in `python` language.
 The purpose of the bot is helps to send notification of the power interrupt time before an hour via `telegram`.

  ## Bot link